 pdlr: Can you elaborate on the concept of ‘san diego freeway’ as the title?
 How did these songs fit together?

-howard and the hopeless: “this album came at a time when i was experiencing a lot of major changes in my life. i wrote these songs around the time that i broke up with an ex that i dated on and off for three years.
+howard and the hopeless: “this album came at a time when i was experiencing significant changes in my life. i wrote these songs around the time that i broke up with an ex that i dated on and off for three years.

 a road map of songwriting